 But Charlie had said it, and she knew it was true.
 Mothers didn't forget about their kids.
 They didn't abandon helpless babies to vicious, unstable people like Joham and Serena.
 What Bella had done was unforgivable.

 If Charlie knew, he probably wouldn't want to have anything more to do with her.

 Charlie was kneeling in front of her.
 She could feel his hands on her shoulders, smell the rank odor of his shirt.
 She felt exposed, as though he could see all of her secrets and all of her sins.
 Panic rose up inside of her.
 She needed to run, to get far away from him.

 "The blood," she gasped, because she knew they would believe her.
 She knew they would let her go.
 She scrambled to her feet and ran to the river, diving down to the bottom and hiding herself in the weeds.
 She could hear Charlie's anxiety-laden voice, and Carlisle's soothing reassurances.
-She could hear the disturbance in the water as Edward waded into the shallows before diving down to join her at the bottom.
-She felt his body over hers and his arms coming around to grip the river plants on either side of her, hovering an inch or two above her.
+She could hear the disturbance in the water as someone waded into the shallows before diving down to join her at the bottom.
+She felt the body slow as it neared her, and she recognized Edward's arms coming around to grip the river plants on either side of her, hovering an inch or two above her.